ChrisHandley/LeightonAcademy/_episodes/02-styling.md

 > {: .solution}

-Other tags that are used for styling are;
+Other tags that are used are ```non-semantic``` in nature.
+They have some default styles, but they are simply tags that have no other meaning when intepreted by the browser, but we can assocatiate to them styles through CSS.

 - ```<strong>``` similar to bold
 - ```<i>``` italics